ticofab/blog/content/projects/tomtom/index.md

 {{< twoFigure src1="go1000.jpg" width1="1280" src2="go1000lanes.png" width2="1280" >}}

-For some reason that I never really understood, this implementation was short-lived.
+As it turned out, this implementation was short-lived.
 After releasing a few devices, some new management decided to switch the entire thing to a custom version of Android.
 In the meantime, TomTom had secured a few big automotive contracts to build "infotainment" systems that would come with the car.
 The last project I worked on was the Bluetooth connectivity to enable hands-free calling, music through the car stereo and things like that.
 Being one of the first Android iterations, the whole thing was powered by Java - version 6 I believe.